 On our Elhorst-Vloedbelt site, a former landfill site in Zenderen, we are busy developing a solar park.
 Within a few years this solar park will generate sustainable electricity for 3,800 households.

 We are constantly on the lookout for ways to make optimum use of sites to generate energy.
 The Elhorst-Vloedbelt site is no longer used for dumping waste.
 This site in Zenderen has more than enough space to install a solar farm.
 The solar park will have a surface area of 10 hectares.
 That amounts to about 20 football fields.
-The solar panels will produce 13.5 million kWh of sustainable electricity per year.
+The solar panels will produce 14 million kWh of sustainable electricity per year.
 This is enough to provide electricity for around 3,800 households.

 With the Elhorst-Vloedbelt solar park, Twence is making an important contribution to the regional ambition to generate 20% of the energy it consumes in a sustainable way by 2023.
 The solar park is in keeping with the ambition of Twence to be a regional sustainability company.
 One of the things we are focusing on is sustainable energy.
 After all, the more sustainable energy that is generated and used, the less natural gas will be needed and the lower the emissions of harmful substances will be, such as CO2.

-We are also constructing a manure valorisation plant at the same location in Zenderen.
+We are also constructed a manure valorisation plant at the same location in Zenderen.
 This facility converts manure into valuable raw materials and energy and returns 100% of the raw materials back into the cycle.
 This way, Elhorst-Vloedbelt is making a special contribution to regional sustainability in a variety of ways.

 A solar farm is a field filled with solar panels.
 These solar panels convert sunlight into electricity.
 The electricity is then fed into the electricity grid.
 The electricity reaches households and businesses via the electricity grid.
 At the Elhorst-Vloedbelt solar park, we use part of the electricity that is generated there for the manure valorisation plant on the site.